 Reduction of back pain

-Adopting good posture in everyday life helps prevent muscle imbalances and overloads that are often the main cause of back pain.
-When you have good posture you reduce tension on the spine and back muscles.
+Adopting good posture every day helps prevent muscle imbalances and overexertion, which are often the main cause of back pain.
+When you have good posture, you reduce stress on your spine and back muscles.

 Improved breathing

-Good posture helps the lungs to fully expand by opening the rib cage.
-This helps improve breathing capacity and oxygenation of the body, therefore contributing to better physical performance and greater energy throughout the day.
+Good posture helps the lungs expand fully by opening the rib cage.
+This improves breathing capacity and oxygenation of the body, contributing to better physical performance and greater energy throughout the day.

 Increased self-confidence